Mangrove tree distribution: Ecuador

 The only other major mangrove holding in Esmeraldas is in-and-around the community of Muisne and the Rio Muisne Estuary Swampland Wildlife Refuges.
 The mangroves in-and-around the estuaries of Muisne have decreased in area from 32.22 to 10.65 km2 from the period between 1971 and 2005.
 During this time, commercial shrimp aquaculture has become the dominant land-cover within this estuary environment.

 On the border of Esmeraldas province and Manabí province is a formerly large area of mangrove within Cojimies Estuary.
 The mangroves in this estuary are some of the most degraded in Ecuador with only 19% of 1971 mangrove area remaining as of 1998, although mangrove has recovered since this date.
 Within Manabí the major mangrove holding estuary is the Chone estuary situated near the city of Bahía de Caráquez.
 Again, Chone has undergone substantial mangrove deforestation since the advent of commercial aquaculture in Ecuador.
 However, mangrove loss appears to have halted in this estuary and mangrove regrowth driven by local fisherman is now occurring.

+The estuary within the Gulf of Guayaquil has seen large increases in aquaculture land use between 2000 and 2022 in areas that border protected mangrove zones.
+The Guayas province to the North lost 18,029 hectares of mangrove land cover from 1969 to 1999.
+Jumping forward to 2014, we can see that industrial aquaculture shrimp farms then occupied 22% of the estuary, decreasing mangrove land cover to 39% from a baseline of 46% from 1985.

+Peru

 Peru has two small regions of mangrove located in the Department of Tumbes, north-west of the country on the Ecuadorian Border, and also in the Piura region, where the "Manglares de Vice" in the Sechura Province of Piura is the southernmost region of the Pacific to hold mangroves.